Marial Shayok: Liaoning Flying Leopards (2024)

 On September 20, 2024, Shayok joined the Liaoning Flying Leopards of the Chinese Basketball Association (CBA).
 In 47 games, he averaged 13.8 points, 3.2 rebounds, 2.4 assists, and 1.0 steals per game, while shooting 41.0% from three-point range, and 87.5% from the free throw line.

-Maccabi Tel Aviv (2024–25)
+Maccabi Tel Aviv (2024–2025)

-On November 14, 2024, he signed a two-year deal with Maccabi Tel Aviv of the Israeli Basketball Premier League.
+On November 14, 2024, he signed a two-year deal with Maccabi Tel Aviv of the Israeli Premier League.
 Shayok joined Maccabi Tel Aviv center Wenyen Gabriel, alongside whom he had represented South Sudan at the 2024 Olympic Games.

+Budućnost (2026–present)

+On July 17, 2026, Shayok signed with Budućnost of Montenegrin Prva A Liga, the ABA League, and the EuroCup.

 International career

 Shayok represented South Sudan at the 2023 FIBA World Cup, averaging 13.2 points 3.5 rebounds, and 2.2 assists per game.
 The South Sudan men's basketball team finished the FIBA World Cup with a 3–2 record, and qualified for the 2024 Paris Olympics.

 At the Olympics, he averaged 14.7 points, 3.7 rebounds, and 1.3 assists per game, as South Sudan defeated Puerto Rico but lost to Serbia and the United States.
 In a pre-Olympics exhibition game, he scored 25 points against Team USA, as South Sudan lost to the eventual gold medal winner by just one point, 100–101, as Team USA was led by four former NBA MVP winners, LeBron James, Joel Embiid, Stephen Curry, and Kevin Durant.